english/speculation/README.md

 We can see from the error message that our argument has two problems: both elements of our array argument have failed the Integer predicate for the `:"gol/coordinate"` spec.
 This is arguably much better feedback than if we hadn't instrumented this method.

-We've demonstrated several Speculation features here, so we'll leave this demo here.
+We've demonstrated several Speculation features, so we'll leave this demo here.
 See the full [Game of Life example](examples/game_of_life.rb) where we take this idea further.

 ## Examples